What is an ultrasound scan?

 Some women may be offered a nuchal scan between 11 and 14 weeks.
-This measures the thickness of the fold at the back of the baby’s neck, which shows the chances of the baby having abnormalities such as Downs syndrome.
+The purpose of this scan is to try to detect some chromosome abnormalities, such as Downs syndrome.

 Many hospitals also offer a further anomaly scan at 20 weeks, making a more detailed check of the baby’s development.

 You can find out more about nuchal and anomaly scans at the website of the charity ARC – Antenatal Results and Choices

 Sadly, sometimes these scans show that the baby has died, possibly some weeks earlier and often without any signs or symptoms such as bleeding or pain.
 This is often called a “missed” or “delayed” miscarriage.
 This can come as a considerable shock and it may take time before you can take this information in.